 Parking: Visitors can park right outside the aquarium in an open surface lot.
-This lot is usually cash-only, but currently is free during the pandemic.
+This lot is usually cash-only, but currently is free.

-Food: The aquarium does have a small cafe inside, but it’s currently closed.
+Food: The aquarium does not have a cafe or any food options.

 Accessibility note: The aquarium is fully accessible with the help of two elevators and a relatively flat floor plan.
 Strollers and wagons are encouraged.

-COVID-19 update: Timed tickets must be purchased online in advance.
+COVID-19 update: Timed tickets are currently required, and you’re encouraged to purchase them online in advance since some time slots do sell out.
 You can purchase tickets here.